ovargas27/Tomate/README.md

   +  Every notes should have an owner (pomodoro)

+> specifications in _italics_ are optionals

+## RDD

-> This is a RDD based project.
+This is a RDD based project.
 If you want know more, visit [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)